RaulMunizJr/Java/README.md

 "A Set is a collection that cannot contain duplicate elements.
 It models the mathematical set abstraction."
 'One of the implementations of the Set is the HashSet class.'

-*The put, remove, and get methods are used to add, delete, and access values in the HashMap.* import java.util.HashSet;
+import java.util.HashSet;

 public class MyClass {